The last Government announced that it would deliver a new station at Tavistock, reopening 5 miles of track between Tavistock and Bere Alston.

-Along with restoring the line, originally cut by Beeching in the 1960s, the scheme also includes a new station at Tavistock.
+Along with restoring the line, originally cut by Beeching in the 1960s, the scheme also included a new station at Tavistock.

 The project is an opportunity to link Tavistock with the rest of the South‑west, reducing pressure on local roads and tackling climate change.

-But the project is dependent on the Government accepting an updated business case for the project later this year.
+But the project is dependent on funding for an updated business case for the project.

 It’s essential that the Tavistock railway is not shunted into a siding.